 - Pupils should be in school by 8.50am.
-Pupils should not enter the school building before 8.50am.
-Gates open at 8.45.
-All pupils walk directly to yard to line up. - Pupils should wear the school uniform each day.
+Pupils should not enter the school building before 8.50am. - Pupils should wear the school uniform each day.
 This consists of a navy v-neck jumper, navy trousers and navy tie.
 A school crest is a vital part of the uniform and should be purchased from the office and sewn on the jumper.
 A pale blue shirt and dark coloured shoes should also be worn.
 PE Days: The school tracksuit and polo shirt should be worn on PE days only.
 School shorts may be worn in warm weather.
-The tracksuit, polo shirt and shorts may be purchased in Uniformity.
+The tracksuit, polo shirt and shorts may be purchased in Corr's.
 No other styles are acceptable and these may be worn on PE days only.
 All parts of uniform should be clearly marked with the child's name.
 Parents are notified if children are wearing the incorrect uniform.
 This form must be signed by the parent and returned to the class teacher.
-A formal letter will be sent home in the event of a child consistently not wearing the correct uniform. - If a pupil cycles or scoots to school the bicycle/scooter should be left in the bicycle rack by its owner only.
+A formal letter will be sent home in the event of a child consistently not wearing the correct uniform. - If a pupil cycles to school the bicycle should be left in the bicycle rack.
 Pupils may not cycle within the school grounds.
-No pupil may touch a bicycle or scooter belonging to another boy.
+No pupil may touch a bicycle belonging to another boy.